 Deployment is one of the most challenging things a marriage can endure, and risk of one's spouse developing post-traumatic stress disorder (PTSD) doesn't make the loneliness, displacement and jealousy any easier to overcome.
 Fortunately, a new study posits that the solution lies within something as simple and classic as romance itself: penning love letters.
-Bringing Home The Troops: 7 Reasons To Date A Military Man
+7 Reasons To Fall In Love With A Military Man

 According to the research published in the Journal of Traumatic Stress, "delayed" spousal communication (such as letters, emails, and care packages) contributed to reduced PTSD symptoms in happily married male soldiers after they returned home.
 Male soldiers in unhappy marriages, however, actually suffered from them more intensely with frequent spousal communication.
 How To Keep A Military Marriage Strong